mjlbach/starter.nvim/README.md

 ### Contribution

 Pull-requests are welcome.
-The goal of this repo is not to create a neovim configuration framework, but to offer a starting template which instructs users on the available features.
+The goal of this repo is not to create a neovim configuration framework, but to offer a starting template shows, by example, available features in neovim.
 Some things that will not be included:

-* Automatic management of language server installation (for that, there is the nix shell)
+* Automatic management of language server installation
-* Custom language server configuration (efm templates)
+* Custom language server configuration (null-ls templates)
 * Theming beyond a default colorscheme necessary for LSP highlight groups
-* lazy-loading is an anti-pattern (IMO), and frequently breaks plugins.
-Defaults.nvim should start within 50 ms on modern hardware.
-Contribute to upstream plugins to optimize startup time instead.
+* Lazy-loading.
+Kickstart.nvim should start within 50 ms on modern hardware.
+Please profile and contribute to upstream plugins to optimize startup time instead.

 Each PR, especially those which increase the line count, should have a description as to why the PR is necessary.